What's on around Whyalla and regions

 Looking for Scouts!

-Volunteer with the Whyalla Scout Group.
-Call Group Leader Christine on 0418 870 890.
-Come and try for all kids from ages 5 years to 14 years Mondays during school terms.
+Volunteer with Whyalla Scout Group.
+Group Leader Christine 0418 870 890.
+Come and try for all kids from ages 5 - 14 yrs Mondays in school terms.

 MUSICAL COMEDY